Improving care delivery to patients with complex care needs

 Fragmentation between care services is one of the key barriers to providing high quality of care for patients.
 The loss of patient information in the continuum of care, the lack of readily accessible treatment history and poor organisational links between professionals working in different care sectors are just a few factors leading to disrupted care pathways especially in patients with chronic and multimorbid conditions.
 New tools and solutions are being developed to address these challenges, such as policy frameworks, or instruments that improve seamless care for patients.

-The webinar also discusses case studies which explore the building of data ecosystems for efficient and seamless care provision across settings and professions in health and social care.
+The webinar also discussed case studies which explore the building of data ecosystems for efficient and seamless care provision across settings and professions in health and social care.

 Read our follow up article discussing the case studies findings.